 We, like much of the imbibing world, have recently become obsessed with craft beer and spirits (but like, not in an unhealthy way).
 Why?
 There’s the great taste, sure, but part of our infatuation can be chalked up to the fact that it’s nice to know the backstory for the product you’re drinking.
 Where and how was it brewed?
 Was it created by someone who cares?
-In the case of the hundreds of beer buffs attending and presenting at the Summit from February 2 - 4, the answer to that question is invariably yes.
+For the hundreds of beer buffs attending and presenting at the Summit from February 1 - 3, the answer to that question is invariably yes.

 Hosted at the world-renowned Fairmont Jasper Park Lodge, each night of the festival will feature different brewers, whom visitors will have the opportunity to talk to and hang out with personally.

-“It’s going to be unlike anything that’s happened anywhere else,” says Bill Robinson, the president of Alberta Beer Festivals.
+“It’s going to be unlike anything that’s happened anywhere else,” said Bill Robinson, the president of Alberta Beer Festivals, before last year's smash success.
 “A lot of it will be about beer and craft spirits, but it’s also about having an adventurous weekend away to hear stories from people at the top of their industry.”

 Each night, guests will enjoy a unique sampling extravaganza, featuring breweries and distilleries from around the world, alongside delicious food prepared by the amazing Fairmont Jasper Park Lodge chefs.
 Among the various breweries and distilleries that will be showcased -- including local favourites Jasper Brewing Co. and Folding Mountain Brewery -- are Godspeed, Firestone Walker, Central City, and Terrapin Brewing.